John Rich (director): Career

 He won an Emmy for The Dick Van Dyke Show, two Emmys for All in the Family, and two Golden Globes and an N.A.A.C.P.
 Image Award for All in the Family.

 In the 1980s, Rich and Henry Winkler formed a production company called Henry Winkler/John Rich Productions and together they produced MacGyver for Paramount Television.

-Rich served as a navigator in United States Army Air Forces during World War II but did not go overseas.
-He was awarded both the American Campaign Medal and the World War II Victory Medal.
-He then studied at the University of Michigan earning both a B.A. and an M.A. degree in English.
+Death

 Rich died on January 29, 2012.